YTmash/Project_1---Add_Cart_View_Cart/README.md

 ﻿# MK's Sports Store
-MK's Shopping Cart - Add_Cart_View_Cart
+Project_1 - Add_Cart_View_Cart

 Description

-MK's Shopping Cart is an e-commerce website designed to provide users with an intuitive shopping experience.
-The platform allows users to register, browse products, add items to their cart, manage their cart, and proceed to checkout.
+MK's Spot is an e-commerce website that provides users with an intuitive shopping experience.
+The platform allows users to register, browse products, add items, manage their cart, and proceed to checkout.
 The project is developed locally and will be deployed on a GoDaddy web server.

 Features